Your Online Resource for Journalism Degrees

 Description of a Journalism Degree:

 Journalism encompasses the reporting and investigation of significant events through media channels like websites, newspapers, and broadcast television channels.
 If you wish to become a journalist there are many different online journalism degrees you can acquire.
-These degrees include Bachelor of Arts in journalism and Master of Arts in journalism.
-Many schools also have mass communication specializations in both BA and MA programs that will lead you to a career in journalism.
 With such a wide variety of options through online education, you can easily become a well-respected journalist.

 In the United States journalists consider themselves to be the fourth estate of the people.
 They are in charge of keeping the government accountable and bringing important events into the public awareness in a meaningful and comprehensible way.
 There are many different forms of journalism including radio, video and film, television, newspaper print, magazine, online, photojournalism, public relations, and social activist communications.
 There’s even production work that you can become involved with, like video editing, camera operation, and meteorologist careers.
 Journalism and mass communication degree programs will help you spot a story, teach you how to conduct interviews and gather data, and how to then transfer that information into an important and convincing story.
 It’s important that journalists write concisely so both deep readers and headline skimmers will understand the important points and details of your story.
 These online programs will also teach you numerous other important journalism skills.
 All journalism degree programs should include courses on web development, photo and video editing, and social media usages, as well as cornerstones like writing and the ethics of reporting.